MisterValiant/odin-landing/README.md

 <br/>

 ## ✒️ General Information
-Wake up pilot!
+Wake up Wardogs!
 We have a target to destroy. 🚀

 Odin Landing is a static website for The Odin Project (TOP) containing information on the PS2 video game, Ace Combat 5: The Unsung War.